-Under the rules of the Nasdaq Global Select Market, a majority of the members of our board are required to be independent.
-The rules of the Nasdaq Global Select Market, as well as those of the SEC, also impose several other requirements with respect to the independence of our directors.
+Under the rules of the Nasdaq Stock Market ("Nasdaq rules"), a majority of the members of our board are required to be independent.
+The Nasdaq rules, as well as those of the SEC, also impose several other requirements with respect to the independence of our directors.

 Our board has evaluated the independence of each director based upon these rules.
-Applying these rules, our board has affirmatively determined that, with the exception of Mr. Gart and Mr. Wylie, each of our current directors qualifies as an independent director as defined by Nasdaq Marketplace Rule 5605(a)(2).
+Applying these rules, our board has affirmatively determined that, with the exception of Ms. Courkamp, and Mr. Wylie, each of our current directors qualifies as an independent director as defined by Nasdaq Marketplace Rule 5605(a)(2).
 In making these determinations, our board considered the current and prior relationships that each director has and has had with the Company and all other facts and circumstances our board deemed relevant in determining their independence, including the beneficial ownership of common stock by each director, and the transactions described under the section titled "Certain Relationships and Related Person Transactions" in this proxy statement.